 All requests for assignment extensions for CR modules must be submitted to the module coordinator.
-All requests (CR-code modules only) must be submitted on the Extension Request Form (available from our website and Canvas).
+All requests (CR-code modules only) must be submitted on the Extension Request Form.

 Extensions will not be considered after the assignment due date has passed.